phosgene89/phosgene89.github.io/bayesian_inference.md

 In other words, we are taking a weighted average over all possible paramaterisations of $f(x;\theta)$.

 ## Maximum a Posteriori Estimation
-The Bayesian counterpart of maximum likelihood estimation is maximum a posteriori estimation.
-Here, we incorporate the prior into our calculation of the value of $\theta$ that maximises the probability of observing our given data.
+The Bayesian counterpart of maximum likelihood estimation is maximum a posteriori estimation (MAP).
+The difference is that we incorporate the prior into our calculation of the likelihood function.
+Suppose we want a MAP estimation of $\theta$, then the MAP estimation is obtained from

 $$ \theta_{MAP} = argmax_{\theta}(L(Y | \theta;X) p(\theta)) $$